“The only way to have a friend is to be one.”

 Our morning program is a fusion of our enriching indoor and outdoor environment, with an emphasis on nature-based learning.
 It allows our teachers to focus on providing the social, emotional, intellectual and physical development that Playschool is respected for, in the safest, most engaging setting we can provide.
 The focus on nature is an opportunity to fully embrace the relationship between our bodies, our minds and our environment.
 Our extensive play-yard allows groups to experience healthy exploration and interaction within the cohort.

 While outside, classes each have their own semi-permanent, roofed structure with hand-washing and sanitizing equipment.
 The building is utilized for restrooms, administration, and when weather is unsuitable for outdoor learning.
-Our teachers utilize our beautiful indoor space with small groups of children for learning acitivities.
-More information about health and safety measures can be found on our Safety page.
+Our teachers go indoors with small groups of children for learning activities.
+More information about Covid health and safety measures can be found on our Safety page.

 Increased outdoor play has been shown to have many physical, mental and cognitive health benefits for children.
 Outdoor play and learning has been shown to enhance empathy and connection with others as well as improve mood and decrease anxiety for both children and adults.

 - Greater development of fine and gross motor skills

 - Increased self-regulatory control (ie. children have less behavioral issues such as hitting or biting)

 - Increased sensory development

 - Improved mood

 - Decreased anxiety